Last Updated on 19/03/2024 by Adina

-Easy-to-make, juicy Dutch oven pulled pork served with a finger-licking gravy.
-Minimal effort for a succulent pork roast that you can serve in so many ways.
+This easy-to-make, juicy Dutch oven pork butt is pulled and served with a finger-licking gravy.
+This succulent roast that can be served in countless ways requires minimal effort.

-I admit it takes a while to cook this Dutch oven pulled pork, but the work involved is reduced to a minimum.
+I admit it takes a while to cook this Dutch oven pork butt, but the work involved is reduced to a minimum.
 Mix some ingredients, rub the pork with the mixture, and let the oven do the rest.
 I've tried many pulled pork recipes over the years, but this one is my favorite.

 Try another meltingly tender pork recipe: The Best Braised Pork Cheek Recipe.
 Or try other pulled meat recipes, such as Pulled Lamb, Slow Cooker Pulled Lamb, or Pulled Turkey.